Top 10 Cards You Need for Your Water Yu-Gi-Oh Deck

 While many Yu-Gi-Oh cards benefit a specific archetype, the water attribute contains several generalized supports that fit well with a variety of structures.
 From boosting your monsters' ATK to making them easier to summon or immune to battle destruction, water supports come in a wide variety of shapes and sizes.

 Water monsters themselves generally bear the aqua, fish, or sea serpent type, yet many cards buck this trend, offering even more diversity.
 But with hundreds of aquatic options available, which supports are worth your time?
-Here are ten of the best cards for any water-attribute Yu-Gi-Oh deck!
+Here are 10 of the best cards for any water-attribute Yu-Gi-Oh deck!

 10. A Legendary Ocean